Chraime-Spiced Grilled Corn

 4. Using tongs, place each ear directly on the grill grate.

-5. Cook the corn for 10 to 15 minutes, turning them every 2 to 3 minutes, making sure each side is evenly charred.
+5. Cook the corn for 10 to 15 minutes, turning it every 2 to 3 minutes, making sure each side is evenly charred.

 7. Remove the cooked corn from the grill and place on a serving platter.
 Brush the remaining butter.